moogyung/IAMNA-UCAP/README.md

 ## CHM 4-Axis Definition

+> The 4 axes represent the minimum cognitive dimensions required for structural alignment — not a complete model of human cognition.
 > All axes operate on a **00–99 scale**.
 50 = neutral anchor.

 ### X-axis · Space / Resolution